 What is a Social Security Number Address Trace Report (SSN Trace)?

-In the United States, a Social Security number is a nine-digit number issued to U.S. citizens, permanent residents, and temporary residents under section 205 of the Social Security Act.
-A SSN Trace is a database search that provides the year, state of issuance, and address and name history of a particular social security number.
+In the United States, a Social Security Number is a nine-digit number issued to U.S. citizens, permanent residents, and temporary residents under section 205 of the Social Security Act.
+An SSN Trace is a database search that provides the year, state of issuance, and address and name history of a particular Social Security Number.
 It is a critical component of a background check and helps to uncover many more background details than a search by one name or one address.

 How does it work?

-The Social Security Address Trace, or SST, on Verified First files displays the name and addresses associated with a social security number for the last 7 years, based upon credit information and US postal service records (subscriptions, utility bills, etc).
-We use this information to provide jurisdictions in which to run reports, and to help link the applicant to possible criminal information.
-The social security number does not signify someone’s eligibility to work in the US or their immigration status.
+The Social Security Address Trace (or SST) on Verified First files displays the name and addresses associated with a Social Security Number for the last 7 years, based upon credit information and US Postal Service records (subscriptions, utility bills, etc).
+We use this information to determine jurisdictions in which to run reports, and to help link the applicant to possible criminal information.
+The Social Security Number does not signify someone’s eligibility to work in the United States, or their immigration status.

 What does it mean if there’s someone else’s name on a SSN Trace?

 A different name can come back on a Social Security Trace for a variety of reasons.
 Most commonly, an unrelated name on a SSN Trace is due to data entry errors when entering the SSN on any applications or documents, but it could also mean that the candidate was recently married or simply changed their name (legally).

 What if I don’t get any results back from the SSN Trace?